motu-tool/mOTUs/README.md

             listing the identifiers of genomes for download.
 One line per genome.
 The output of the motus genomes command can be used as input for this command [required]

+        -db  PATH
+            Alternative path for the mOTUs marker gene database

     Output options:
         -o, --output-folder  PATH
             Path to output folder where the downloaded sequences will be saved [required]